 Niall Ferguson, The World's Banker: The History of the House of Rothschild.
 London: Weidenfeld & Nicolson, 1998, pp. 820-821; Hugh J. Schonfield, The Suez Canal in Peace and War, 1869‑1969.
 Coral Gables, FL: University of Miami Press, rev. ed., 1969, pp. 35, 47.

 Edwin R. A. Seligman, "The Cost of the War and How It Was Met."
 American Economic Review, vol. 9, no. 4 (December 1919), p.
 749.

 John Burnett, A History of the Cost of Living.
 Harmondsworth, Middlesex, England: Penguin, 1969, p.
 233.

 Archbishop of Canterbury

 Peter Wilsher, The Pound in Your Pocket, 1870‑1970.
 London: Cassell, 1970, p.
 79.

 Wilsher, p.
 74.

 Defining the Measures

 Real Price is measured using the relative cost of a (fixed over time) bundle of goods and services such as food, shelter, clothing, etc., that an average household would buy.
-This bundle does not change over time.
+In theory the size of this bundle does not change over time, however, adjustments are made for the items in the bundle.
 This measure uses the RPI.

 Labour Value is measured using the relative wage a worker would use to buy the commodity.
 This measure uses the earnings index.